Claim: Some Facebook users are eligible to claim a payout from the settlement of the Fraley v. Facebook class action lawsuit.

 ANGEL FRALEY V. FACEBOOK, INC.

-You are receiving this e-mail because you may have been featured in a "Sponsored Story" on Facebook prior to December 3, 2012.
-A federal court authorized this Notice.
-This is not a solicitation from a lawyer.
+You are receiving this e-mail because you may have been featured in a “Sponsored Story” on Facebook prior to

 Why did I get this notice?
 This Notice relates to a proposed settlement (“Settlement”) of a class action lawsuit (“Action”) filed against Facebook relating to a particular Facebook feature called “Sponsored Stories.”
 According to available records, you may be a “Class Member.”

 What is the Action about?
 The Action claims that Facebook unlawfully used the names, profile pictures, photographs, likenesses, and identities of Facebook users in the United States to advertise or sell products and services through Sponsored Stories without obtaining those users’ consent.
 Facebook denies any wrongdoing and any liability whatsoever.
 No court or other entity has made any judgment or other determination of any liability.